-Deferment status requests must be submitted to the Student Health Services at least four weeks prior to registration and the request must be signed by a physician, nurse practitioner or registered nurse and be on his/her official stationery.
+Deferment status requests must be submitted to the Student Health Services at least four weeks prior to registration and the request must be signed by an M.D./D.O. physician, nurse practitioner, or registered nurse and be on their official stationery.